The internet’s favourite website

 - Articles ‘looked after’ (monitored and maintained) by editors from 2000+ WikiProjects.

-- 87.5% of students report using Wikipedia for their academic work (Selwyn and Gorard, 2016) in “an introductory and/or clarificatory role” as part of their information gathering and research and finding it ‘academically useful’ in this context.
+- 87.5% of students report using Wikipedia for their academic work and find it useful in an introductory or clarificatory role.

 - It is the place people turn to orientate themselves on a topic.